CSCI4850/s21-team9-project/README.md

 # Installation
   1. To install all of the required libraries to run the python scripts.
-      - Install the pip install -r requirements.txt
+      - pip install -r requirements.txt